 A great way to get the feel for this is to sit in your kayak in shallow water and stick your blade into the sand or mud.
 With the blade stuck in the sand, move the bow of your kayak back and forth.
 Pay attention to how you need to use your core muscles to make the movement (watching the video will clarify that!).

 You’ll feel yourself working from your core out to your arms, instead of just with your arms.

 So—get out on the water and practice these.
-Your kayaking experiences will be even more fun when you use the right technique.
+Your kayaking experiences will be even more fun and you'll be able to paddle longer when you use the right technique.